abhideepkumar/sigmaevents/README.md

 3. **Obtain Google Client ID and Client Secret**:
    - Within the Google Cloud Console, retrieve the Client ID and Client Secret for the project.

+4. **Add Authorized JavaScript origins and Authorized redirect URIs**:
+   - In the Google Cloud Console, go to the Credentials section and select your project.
+   - Click on the edit button next to your Client ID and scroll down to the Authorized JavaScript origins and Authorized redirect URIs sections.
+   - Add the URL where your application will run locally (`http://localhost:3000/` for Authorized JavaScript origins) and (`http://localhost:3000/api/auth/callback/google` for Authorized redirect URIs).
+This will allow Google to recognize your application and redirect the user back to your website after authentication.
+   - Save the changes and copy the Client ID and Client Secret to your `.env.local` file.

 #### Setting Up MongoDB

 1. **Create a MongoDB Atlas Account**: